Mintbase/Grants-Program/rfps/mixer.md

 ### Project Details

 Conceptually, the project is similar to an Ethereum-based [tornado.cash](https://tornado.cash/).
-We won't describe the mechanics of that project in this application, but rather outline the differences in implementation and how it will translate to a Polkadot deployment.
+We won't describe the mechanics of that project in this application, but rather outline the differences in implementation and how it will translate to a Mintbase deployment.

 1. ZK Proof system